Date: February 22nd-24th, 2019.

 Time: 10:00am-12:30pm / 2:30pm-5:00pm (ET)

 **To join via videoconference you must have received transmission and be a member of the International Dzogchen Community (IDC).
 Please contact email@example.com if you have questions.

-We will send out a videoconference invitation prior to the event.
+We will send out a Zoom videoconference invitation prior to the event.
 Please activate your camera when joining via videoconference.

 Please consider giving a donation to the Sponsorship Program.
 If you need financial assistance please contact firstname.lastname@example.org.

 No one will be turned away thanks to the principle of sponsorship.

 Tsegyalgar East is very happy to announce a Chöd reatreat with authorized Santi Maha Sangha (SMS) instructor Steven Landsberg.